chrisgaun/k8s-in-cloud-hands-on-training/docs/provision-cluster.md

 Update the remainder of the IP address in the `kismatic-cluster.yaml` under `etcd` and `worker`.

+## Provision the cluster using Kismatic

-Once you have filled in the YAML file execute the following command:
+Once you have updated the `kismatic-cluster.yaml` file execute the following command:

 ```
 $ make provision-cluster